pypa/distlib/docs/reference.rst

                    ``'pyver'``, ``'abi'`` and ``'arch'`` indicating lists of tags which indicate environments with which the wheel is compatible.
+      :param wheel_version: If specified, this is written to the wheel's "Wheel-Version" metadata.
+If not specified, the
+                            implementation's latest supported wheel version is
+                            used.

    .. method:: install(self, paths, maker, **kwargs)